delightedcat/dotfiles/guides/gentoo-installation-notes.md

 	- `CGROUP_CPUACCT`
 	- ...
 - To enable cpusets (making them available at `/dev/cpusets`, enable to option: `CPUSETS`.

+If you're running new hardware (e.g. you bought a new PC) it might be helpful to first compile a kernel using `genkernel` and boot into it to determine which modules are being used with `lsmod` and if there's any firmware being used with `mdesg | grep -i firmware`.
+This can be especially useful if you want your kernel to be complete and/or your hardware needs any of the proprietary firmware blobs from `sys-kernel/linux-firmware`.

+Running `lsmod` from the installation medium will yield most modules required, but it will skip modules like graphics drivers or other stuff that's not loaded from the installation medium.

 ## Use Git instead of rsync for Portage